Johan Asiata

-Johan Asiata (born December 19, 1985) is a gridiron football offensive lineman who is currently a free agent.
+Johan Asiata (born December 19, 1985) is a former professional gridiron football offensive lineman.
 He was signed as an undrafted free agent by the Chicago Bears in 2009.
 He played college football at UNLV.

-Early years and college career
+Early life and college

 Born in Christchurch, New Zealand, Asiata later lived in Kalihi, Hawaii and attended the National Guard Youth Challenge Academy, a military school in Kapolei.
 Asiata then moved to California to attend Yuba College.
 After playing junior college football at Yuba in 2004 and 2005, Asiata transferred to the University of Nevada, Las Vegas, where he played at offensive line for UNLV Rebels football from 2007 to 2008.
 During his senior year at UNLV, he earned honorable Mention All-Mountain West Conference honors and started all 12 games for UNLV and did not allow a sack.

 Professional career

 Chicago Bears

 Asiata signed with the Chicago Bears on April 27, 2009. and spent most of 2009 on the practice squad but was in consideration to start at left guard in 2010.

 On September 2, 2011, he was waived by Chicago.